pshriwise/obsidian_work_vault/OpenMC SDR Meetings.md

   - FNG dose model error
 	  - compute R2S values both with and without the model error
   - Alex Valentine
-	  - benchmarking codes for fusion applications
+	  - author of benchmarking codes for fusion applications
+	  - they will provide an updated source for FNG
+  - OpenMC source distribution refactor
 	  -

 ## Weight Window Generation Development